-Genesys Web Engagement 8.1.2 and higher provides basic access authentication on the base of providing username/password pairs.
+Genesys Web Engagement provides basic access authentication on the base of providing username/ password pairs.

 Username and password parameters, used in the SCXML State block, are passed into getRESTInfo workflow from the parent workflow:

 The username and password application variables in getRESTInfo.workflow.